zmalone/chef-web-docs/source/build-a-delivery-pipeline/aws/set-up-your-workstation/1/_index.md

 ### 1.3.
 Install the knife push plugin

 The `knife push` plugin enables you to view the status of the build nodes in your Delivery cluster.
+Install the plugin like this.

 ```bash
 $ chef gem install knife-push